How to Do Technical SEO for Ecommerce Websites: 12 Tips

 1. Optimize Website for Crawlability and Indexing

-Search engines need to crawl your site in order to understand its content.
-If they cannot properly crawl your pages, they won’t list in search results, losing you valuable traffic and sales.
-Crawlability means that search engines can easily navigate through your site, and indexing is about structuring your content in their database.
+Search engines need to crawl your site to understand its content.
+If they cannot properly crawl your pages, they won’t be listed in search results, which means they’ll miss out on valuable traffic and sales.
+“Crawlability” means that search engines can easily navigate your site, and indexing involves structuring your content in their databases.

 • Fix Crawl Errors: Utilize tools like Google Search Console to track crawl errors, like broken links or unreachable pages.
-Broken pages can be frustrating for users, and research has shown that 80% of users find broken websites more frustrating than those that are temporarily down.
-These problems mean a bad user experience, noting making it a point to review and fix these mistakes regularly.
+Broken pages can be frustrating for users, and research shows that 80% of users consider broken websites more frustrating than websites that are temporarily down.
+These problems lead to a negative user experience, so make it a point to review and correct these mistakes regularly.

-• Manage Crawl Budget: When you have thousands of products, search engines may not visit every page.
-Make sure your most important pages — for example, top categories or best-selling products — are highly accessible from your homepage/interior links.
+• Manage Crawl Budget: When you have thousands of products, search engines like Google may not visit every page.
+Make sure your most important pages — for example, top categories or best-selling products — are highly accessible via your homepage/interior links so Google search can rank them.

 2. Create and Submit XML & HTML Sitemaps

-• Submit to Google: When your sitemap is ready, submit it through Google Search Console to make sure it’s recognized and indexed.
-Resubmit the sitemap anytime you do major changes such as adding new product categories.
+• Submit to Google: When your sitemap is ready, submit it through Google Search Console to ensure that it’s recognized and indexed.
+Resubmit the sitemap anytime you make significant changes, such as adding new product categories.

 3. Make Sure Your Website is Secure

 Ecommerce websites must never compromise on security.
 Customers must feel comfortable on your site, especially when submitting personal and payment-related information.
-Also, having a secure site helps you rank higher in the search engines since they prefer HTTPS.
-GO for professional shopify website design servicesto ensure your ecommmerce website is super secure.
+Also, having a secure site helps you rank higher in search engines, as they prefer HTTPS.
+Go for professional Shopify website design services to ensure your e-commerce website is super safe.

-• Monitor for Vulnerabilities: Regularly scan for malware, vulnerability or unauthorized access (Sucuri or SiteLock).
+• Monitor for Vulnerabilities: Regularly scan for malware, vulnerabilities, or unauthorized access (Sucuri or SiteLock).
 A security breach can hurt not only your SEO rankings but also your reputation.

-• Update Software: Whether you are using Shopify, Magento, or WooCommerce, make sure that your ecommerce platform and the plugins are always updated.
-Software that is out of date is a common way hackers get into systems.
+• Update Software: Whether you are using Shopify, Magento, or WooCommerce, make sure that your ecommerce platform and the plugins are constantly updated.
+Outdated software is a common way hackers gain access to systems.

 4. Boost Your Website’s Speed and Core Web Vitals

 • Compress Images: Use tools like TinyPNG or ImageOptim to save some space.
-Images make up 21% of a page’s weight, so properly optimizing images can give massive improvement gains in load times.
+Images make up 21% of a page’s weight, so properly optimizing images can give massive improvements in load times.

-• Enable Browser Caching: Caching helps repeat visitors load your site in less time by storing elements locally.
+• Enable Browser Caching: Caching helps repeat visitors load your site faster by storing elements locally.
 Set caching for static assets such as images, CSS, and JavaScript.

 • Use a CDN: A CDN helps your load times by serving your website from servers physically closer to the user’s location.
 This is especially true for global ecommerce brands.